-.
+e) <anyExt> element containing an <mbms-reception-quality> element.
+The <mbms-reception-quality> element is an integer in the value range 0-5, 5 indicating the best quality..

 2) <mbms-suspension-status>: contains the following subelements:

 a) <mbms-suspension-status>: element is a string used to indicate the MBMS bearers intended suspension status: